 RELATED: Looking to upgrade your circular saw with an addon?
 Check out these woodworking circular saw jigs.

 Keep in mind that guides and videos on the internet may not demonstrate or follow all the necessary safety procedures.
-It is important you do and know how to operate a circular saw safely. if you don’t feel confident in a particular procedure or process, then do not do it.
+It is important you know how to operate a circular saw safely.
+If you don’t feel confident in a particular procedure or process, then do not do it.

 Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!

 Any power tool can be dangerous, including a circular saw.
 Always be cautious and careful when using any power tool.